yohamta/furex/README.md

 ## Motivation

-When I was developing the React Native app, I thought the Flexbox layout to be very intuitive and useful, so I wanted to be able to use the same concept when building a UI for a game developed in Ebiten.
+When I was developing the React Native app, I thought the Flexbox layout is very intuitive to place UI components and it would be great if I could use the same concept when building a UI for a game developed in Ebiten.
 I hope this library will help others with the same thoughts.

 ## Features